South Africa Passport and Visa Information

-A student visa is official permission by a foreign government to live and study in that country.
-It typically comes in the
+A study visa is official permission by a foreign government to live and study in that country.
+U.S. citizens (U.S. passport holders) visiting the Republic of South Africa for ninety (90) days or less for tourism / business purposes do not need visas.

-months prior to the program start.
-Program Advisors in the Central Office are also available to answer any visa questions
+Further information on how to apply for your study visa will be posted to your Gateway account in the Visa Guide, which you will receive 4 months prior to the program start.
+Program Advisors in the Central Office are also available to answer any visa questions you may have.